 Result number 6 corresponds to a Multi-Cannon with the Incendiary experimental effect.
 The measurements indicate that 90% of the damage is thermal and the rest is kinetic.
 So, when the Pilot’s Federation says “converting a large portion to thermal damage”, they mean 90%.
 It can be safely assumed that other weapons modified with the Incendiary experimental effect have the same damage partition.
 It should be noted that, initially, the results for the Multi-Cannon were nonsensical.
 The problem was eventually traced to the fact that with each C4 MC shot two bullets are fired simultaneously, so the damage per shot parameter given by the outfitting computer is off by a factor of 2.
 Additionally, the 3.5 damage per bullet is closer to 3.43.

 Results 7 and 8 correspond to a High Yield Shell Cannon and results 9 and 10 correspond to Seeker Missiles with Overload Munitions.
 The same two-component equations that were used to analyze Railguns and Incendiary Multi-Cannons were used for these two other weapons.
 In the case of High Yield Shell Cannons, the experimental effect seems to convert 50% of the damage to explosive, while leaving the rest as kinetic.
 Seeker Missiles that have the Overload Munitions experimental effect also seem to split the damage evenly between thermal and explosive.
 The results for the Cannon are more wobbly than usual because the high resistances to both types of damage makes measurements less certain.

-Something else to note is that, with the exception of the Incendiary experimental effect, other experimental effects such as Target lock Breaker have no impact on a weapon’s damage partition.
+Something else to note is that, with the exception of the certain experimental effects that specifically change the weapon’s damage composition, other experimental effects such as Target lock Breaker have no impact on a weapon’s damage partition.